- Cary/Apex Water Treatment Facility - Phase 3 Expansion

 Overview: The Holt Road water line will close the gap left by previous developments on two large diameter water lines at Westhigh Street near Davis Drive and along Holt Road near Montford Hall Court.
 The primary purpose of this connection is to provide a secondary feed into the southern portion of the central pressure zone (CPZ).
 This feed will reinforce the reliability of the distribution system in this area of Cary.
 This project will provide approximately 6,200 feet of 24-inch pipeline along Holt Road, Farm Pond Road and portions of Howell Road and Kenneth Ridge Court.

 Schedule: This project is currently under design.
-Construction is anticipated to begin spring 2019.
+The Town is in the process of obtaining easements and permitting.
+Construction is anticipated to begin fall 2019.

 Overview: The Jenks-Carpenter/Holt Road water line will parallel existing water mains in the central pressure zone (CPZ).
 The primary purpose of this connection is to provide increased water supply into the southern portion of the CPZ.
 This feed will reinforce the reliability of the distribution system in this area of Cary.
 This project will provide approximately 8,000 feet of 30-inch and 36-inch pipeline along NC Highway 55, Lewey Drive and Fryar Creek Drive.

-Schedule: This project is currently under design.
-Construction is anticipated to begin fall 2020.
+Schedule: This project is currently in the final design and permitting phase.
+Construction is anticipated to begin spring 2020 and conclude approximately spring 2021.

 Overview: This project includes the design and construction of approximately 8,500 linear feet of new water line along Kildaire Farm Road between Maynard Road and Queensferry Road.
 The project also includes installation of a new water line along either Cary Parkway between Kildaire Farm Road and Ridge View Drive or along High Meadows Drive to connect to the Ridgeview water tank located at Ridge View Drive.
 Water System Master Planning efforts have recommended that the water system in this area be reinforced by adding these additional lines in order to increase and improve transmission capacity to the water system’s Central Pressure Zone.